cintiapub/cintiapub.github.io-source/source/_posts/personal-cintialand.md

 title: Cintialand website
 tag: Personal
-description: This webdesign was created for a personal blog - <a href="http://cintialand.com" target="_blank">cintialand.com</a>
+description: This webdesign was created for a personal blog.
 category: websites
 field: web design
 date: 2016/03/20